Ukraine on Fire (film)

-Ukraine on Fire is a film directed by Igor Lopatonok and premiered at the 2016 Taormina Film Fest.
-It features Oliver Stone, the executive producer, interviewing pro-Russian figures surrounding the Revolution of Dignity such as Viktor Yanukovich and Vladimir Putin.
+Ukraine on Fire is a propaganda documentary film directed by Igor Lopatonok and premiered at the 2016 Taormina Film Fest.
+It features Oliver Stone, the executive producer, interviewing pro-Russian figures surrounding the Revolution of Dignity such as Viktor Yanukovych and Vladimir Putin.
 The film portrays a Kremlin-friendly version of the events that led to the flight of Yanukovych in February 2014 as a coup d'état orchestrated by the United States with the help of far-right Ukrainian factions.